 APPROACH

 Overall strategy.
 Our ultimate goal is to develop a NPS in which the dynamics of regulatory elements can be monitored in the complex 3D maps of chromatin interaction network during cell differentiation.
-To achieve this goal, we are establishing a set of microfluidic and high-throughput technologies to generate multi-scale, high-resolution and haplotype-specific chromatin interaction data we can use to model the structure of the human genome, even for tissues where cell numbers are limited.
+To achieve this goal, we are establishing a set of microfluidic and high-throughput technologies to generate multi-scale, high-resolution and haplotype-specific chromatin interaction data that we can use to model the structure of the human genome, even for tissues where cell numbers are limited.
 Nuclear architecture will be mapped by ChIA-PET and RICh-PET.
 We summarize our progress followed by the overarching goals of each Aim below, and refer the reader to the associated research plan for details.